Apply to Foster

 WHY FOSTER

 Fostering saves lives.
-Whether you volunteer to care for a litter of unweaned orphaned kittens or give an adult dog a break from the kennel, you are making a difference in the life of an animal in need.
+Whether you volunteer to care for a litter of unweaned orphaned kittens or give a dog a break from the stress of the kennel, you are making a difference in an animal's life.
 Fostering fills a critical gap.
-Unweaned orphaned kittens need more care than can be provided in the shelter environment.
-We currently need fosters for bottle-feeding, ring-wormed kittens, and large dogs.
-We provide all the training, supplies, off-site veterinary care, and support.
-You provide a temporary safe and loving home.
+Unweaned orphaned kittens and animals needing medical support require more attention than can be provided in the shelter environment.
+We especially need fosters for bottle-feeding, ring-wormed kittens, and medium to large long-stay dogs.
+We provide all the supplies and support you’ll need to foster a pet while you provide a temporary, safe, and loving home.
+The foster coordinator will match you with foster candidates that fit your experience, availability, and lifestyle.Foster Apply

-If you can't foster but still want to support our program, consider donating an item off our wish list.
+If you can't foster but still want to support our program, consider donating an item from our wish list.

 DOGS, CATS & POCKET PETS